 Straying away from the intervention plan can result in failure to get your loved one professional help.
 An addiction intervention should focus on the positive, such as the fact that you want to help them get clean and healthy again.
-Your loved one must come to understand the negative affect that their actions and behaviors have had on themselves, as well as their family and friends.
+Your loved one must come to understand the negative effect that their actions and behaviors have had on themselves, as well as their family and friends.

 Rather than placing blame, you can point out specific incidents or events in a careful manner to illustrate the problem.
 You should also express your feelings over how their addiction has changed them.
 Let them know they are loved and supported and that there is help available.
 When done correctly, a group intervention can give your loved one the push they need to seek drug and alcohol addiction treatment.